Intrinsic Dimension of Geometric Data Sets: Applications

-Finally, we compare the results for the real-world data sets.
-Even though the number of dimensions is quite large, for those we may point out that the number of point samples is quite small, in comparison.
-Nonetheless, all data sets have essentially enough points to possibly span subspaces of 62 (Alon), 58 (Shippi), and 105 (Nakayama) dimensions.
-We observe again that an increase in CID does not precede an decrease in ID, as seen for Alon and Shippi.
-The converse, however, can be observed as well when comparing Alon with Nakayama.
-The NIPS data set exhibits by far the lowest CID as well as the highest ID.
-All these observations lead us to conclude that the notion for intrinsic dimension, as introduced in this work, captures an aspect of geometric data sets which is qualitatively different to the Chavez intrinsic dimension.

-\section{Intrinsic dimension of incidence geometries}
+\subsection{Intrinsic Dimension of Incidence Geometries}

 As a second exemplary application of the intrinsic dimension function we choose incidence structures as investigated in Formal Concept Analysis (FCA).
 These data tables are natural in a way that they are widely used in data science far beyond FCA.
-Let us recall the basic notions of FCA relevant to this work.
-For a detailed introduction to FCA we refer to~\cite{fca-book}.
-Let $\mathbb{K} = (G,M,I)$ be a \emph{formal context}, i.e., an ordered triple consisting of two non-empty sets $G$ and $M$ and a relation $I \subseteq G \times M$.
-As usual, the elements of $G$ are called the \emph{objects} of $\mathbb{K}$ and the elements of $M$ are called the \emph{attributes} of $\mathbb{K}$, while $I$ is referred to as the \emph{incidence relation} of $\mathbb{K}$.
-We call a formal context \emph{empty} if its incidence relation is empty and \emph{finite} if both $G$ and $M$ are finite.
-For $A \subseteq G$ and $B \subseteq M$, put $A' \defeq \{ m \in M \mid \forall g \in A \colon \, (g,m) \in I \}$ and $B'\defeq \{ g \in G \mid \forall m \in B \colon \, (g,m) \in I \}$.
+We recall the basic notions of FCA relevant to this work.
+For a detailed introduction to FCA, we refer to~\citet{fca-book}.
+Let $\mathbb{K} = (G,M,I)$ be a \emph{formal context}, i.e., a triple consisting of two non-empty sets $G$ and $M$ and a relation $I \subseteq G \times M$.
+The elements of $G$ are called the \emph{objects} of $\mathbb{K}$ and the elements of $M$ are called the \emph{attributes} of $\mathbb{K}$, while $I$ is referred to as the \emph{incidence relation} of $\mathbb{K}$.
+We call $\mathbb{K}$ \emph{empty} if $I = \emptyset$, and \emph{finite} if both $G$ and $M$ are finite.
+For $A \subseteq G$ and $B \subseteq M$, put